 There are some basic design principles which apply to any space orbiter.

-The most important one is to try and avoid carrying into orbit anything that is needed only for the first stages of flight.
+Most important of all is to try and avoid carrying into orbit anything that is needed only for the first stages of flight.
 Anything - anything at all - not needed in space is dead weight for the hardest part of the trip, the acceleration to orbit.
-And because this last phase is far the hardest work, any dead weight carried will cause an immense waste of fuel.
+Because this last phase is far the hardest work, any dead weight carried will cause an immense waste of fuel.
 Indeed, if you try to carry everything in a simple rocket and just add more fuel to lift it then the extra fuel tankage needs more power to lit it, getting you into a vicious circle where the rocket can never reach orbit no matter how huge you make it.
 You have to find something more efficient.
 One approach is the multi-stage vehicle, which discards its heavy launcher before reaching space.
-Another is to gain what help you can from the air around the lower part of the trajectory.
+Another is to gain what help you can from the air along the lower part of the flight path.
 These approaches can be combined.

 A key principle to driving down cost is re-usability.
 Throwing away a space launcher after use and building another one for the next launch is obviously wasteful.
 But the technology to make a re-usable stage is difficult and hence also both expensive and potentially unreliable.
-The hardest stage to re-use has in practice proved to be the one which takes the orbital rocket as far as space but then drops back.
+The hardest stage to re-use has in practice proved to be the one which takes the orbital rocket to the edge of space but then drops back.

 As technologies evolve, some of the design compromises shift and what suited past generations may no longer be optimal.
 But that does not mean that the laws of physics change.
 The most practical answer, at any given level of technical advancement, is not necessarily either the cheapest or the most appealing one.